 Great River School offers healthy meals each day from Done Right Foods.
 Our catering company will be providing cold lunches daily.
 Regular and vegetarian lunch costs $4.00 and gluten free lunch costs $5.
 Both must be prepaid by the 20th of each month.
+For September orders: Please get your orders to School by Wednesday, September 10th.
 You will receive a monthly statement or a bill when your account balance reaches $20, whichever comes first.
 If your child(ren) qualify for free or reduced-price meals.
 Reduced price is $.40 for lunch.

 Frequently Asked Questions